ScriptRaccoon/youtube-recent-video/README.md

 The data is fetched using the YouTube Data API, which requires an API key (see instructions below).

-To reduce the number of requests to the API, the video details are cached in a Redis instance.
-You can host a free Redis instance on <https://upstash.com/>.

 I use this method on my portfolio page to display the latest video: <https://scriptraccoon.dev/youtube>

 ## How to Get an API Key